Family of US college student missing in Barcelona, Spain, pleads for information

 (CNN) — An American college student visiting friends for spring break has gone missing in Spain, his family said, adding police there have his phone.

-James “Jimmy” Gracey, a 20-year-old junior at the University of Alabama, was last seen by a friend around 3 a.m. local time Tuesday outside Barcelona’s Shoko club on popular Barceloneta Beach, relatives said in a statement.
+James “Jimmy” Gracey, a 20-year-old junior at the University of Alabama, was last seen by a friend around 3 a.m. local time Tuesday outside Barcelona’s Shoko club near Port Olímpic, relatives said in a statement.

 Police have James Gracey’s phone, according to his mother, who said it was recovered after being stolen.
 The Catalan police force, Mossos d’Esquadra, is investigating, it said without providing more details.

-Gracey, of Chicago-suburban Elmhurst, Illinois, was visiting friends who are studying abroad, according to his family, which is pleading for the public’s help in finding him.
+Gracey, of Chicago suburb Elmhurst, Illinois, was visiting friends who are studying abroad, according to his family, which is pleading for the public’s help in finding him.

-The college student on Monday night wore a white shirt, dark pants and a chain with a gold rhinestone cross.
-He is about 6-foot-1 and 175 pounds, his family said.

 While Gracey was on a personal trip, University of Alabama “staff are in touch with the family and those associated with them to offer support and assistance in any way possible,” the school told CNN.